-- If you’ve received a cut on your face where scarring might be an issue.
+- you’ve received a cut on your face where scarring might be an issue.

-- If the area around the wound feels numb.
+- the area around the wound feels numb.

-- If you’ve lost function to the part of the body that has experienced the cut.
+- you’ve lost function to the part of the body that has experienced the cut.

-- If the cut you’ve experienced resulted in a loose flap of skin, then you may need stitches to reattach it.
+- the cut resulted in a loose flap of skin, then you may need stitches to reattach it.

-- The general rule of thumb is that if your cut is longer than 1/3 an inch or deeper than 1/4 an inch, you should seek medical help.
+- the cut is longer than 1/3 inch or deeper than 1/4 inch.